Conversion from $W$ to Greenberger-Horne-Zeilinger states in the Rydberg-blockade regime of neutral-atom systems: Dynamical-symmetry-based approach: Parameters describing GHZ states

 In the special case of $\mid\vec{\alpha}(T)\mid = \mid\vec{\beta}(T)\mid = \pi$ these relations reduce to Eqs.~\eqref{GHZ-spherical}), whose general solutions are given by

 with $-\pi/\sqrt{2}\leq \alpha_3 \leq \pi/\sqrt{2}$ and $q_1,q_2,q_3 \in \{-1,+1\}$.
 Introducing spherical coordinates yields the relations

 which have to be fulfilled necessarily by the spherical coordinates of a GHZ state.
 In addition, these coordinates have to fulfill the anholonomic boundary conditions of Eq.(\ref{anholexplicit}) relating $\theta_{\beta}(T)$ and $\theta_{\alpha}(T)$.
-Resulting spherical coordinates describing GHZ states as defined by Eq.(\ref{eq:psit}) are listed in Table I.
+This leads to a unique set of spherical coordinates for each combination of $q_1$, $q_2$, $q_3$ describing the desired state conversion.
+These sets are given explicitly in Table~\ref{tab:coordqi}.